-The school SENDCO is able to provide, at the request or with the agreement of parents, a wide-ranging evaluation and assessment programme if a child shows signs of possible learning difficulties.
+The school SENDCO is able to provide, at the request and/or with the agreement of parents, a wide-ranging evaluation and assessment programme if a child shows signs of possible learning difficulties.
 This assessment is able to highlight areas where the child or adolescent may need additional support and provides indicators as to when it might be advisable to seek further external professional assessment.

-Learners with identified learning difficulties who seem unable to make good progress and keep pace with their peers without extra and individual or small group tuition may require extra learning support.
-Currently the school's resources are inadequate to provide additional one to one lessons unless parents are able to pay a contribution in addition to the standard school fees towards the extra cost.
+Learners with identified learning difficulties who seem unable to make good progress without extra and individual or small group tuition, may require extra learning support.
+Currently the school's resources are inadequate to provide additional one to one lessons.